 And when you talk to him about his day job and how it relates to his off-hours gig — being the first visiting engineer in MICA’s Division of Graduate Studies — you begin to understand how fitting and utterly delightful the relationship is between engineer and artist, and between Mirel and the students here.

-Mirel’s relationship with MICA began because of a light-up princess dress.
+One of the most charming aspects of it all is that Mirel’s relationship with MICA began because of a light-up princess dress.

 “My niece was turning three, and I asked my brother what she was into.
 He said coloring books and princesses.
 I asked myself, ‘how can I take this princess idea as far over the top and as strong as possible?’
 So I started making a light-up dress,” Mirel said, adding that he’s made a new one for her every year since.

-Mirel came to show a prototype of the dress to Cat Yard Dunne ’11 (Fiber BFA), who in turn urged the engineer to meet Annet Couwenberg, chair of the fiber department at the time.
+Mirel came to show a prototype of the dress to Cat Yard Dunne ’11 (Fiber BFA), who in turn urged the engineer to meet Annet Couwenberg, chair of the Fiber Department at the time.
 Mirel met with Couwenberg, who was teaching the class Unravel the Code with Ryan Hoover ’06 (Mount Royal School of Art).
 Their mutual interests were apparent, and Mirel volunteered to help the class by conducting workshops on electronics and advising students on engineering approaches and skills.

 His work there was so successful that the Division of Graduate Studies brought him officially on board as MICA’s first visiting engineer.
 Today, he visits MICA anywhere from one to four days per week, teaching workshops and assisting with classes such as Motion + Interaction and Toy Design.
 Because more and more students are incorporating things like Arduino, an open source software and hardware platform, into their work, Mirel also works one-on-one with students on individual projects.